Haltroy/FluxionViewer/README.md

 - Attributes
 - Auto-save with encoding
 - Cross-platform, available in:
-   - Windows (64-bit)
+   - Windows (64-bit Intel/AMD/ARM)
+   - Linux (generic, for both GCC and MUSL, 64-bit Intel/AMD/ARM)
-   - Linux (other distributions are coming soon)
+   - Debian-based distributions (64-bit Intel/AMD/ARM)
+   - Red Hat/Fedora based distributions (64-bit Intel/AMD/ARM)
-   - Arch Linux-based distributions (using PKGINFO)
+   - Arch Linux-based distributions (using PKGBUILD, 64-bit Intel/AMD/ARM)
-   - macOS
    - Android
+   - macOS (not officially, need to build the app)
-   - iOS
+   - iOS (not officially, need to build the app)

 Please refer to the appropiate OS version from the project file for that specific platform (ex.
 FluxionViewer.Android/FluxionViewer.Android.csproj).